twbs/bootstrap/site/content/docs/5.3/customize/sass.md

 // etc
 ```

-To remove breakpoints from `$navbar-breakpoints`, use `map-remove` on `$navbar-breakpoints` or `$grid-breakpoints`.
+To remove breakpoints from `$navbar-breakpoints`, use `map-remove` on `$grid-breakpoints` before importing the `maps` file.
 Be aware that the initial breakpoint is always skipped by the `navbar-expand-` class generation loop:

 ```scss
 // Required